tessel/ble-ble113a/README.md

 #Bluetooth Low Energy
 Driver for the ble-ble113 Tessel Bluetooth Low Energy module ([BlueGiga BLE113](http://www.mouser.com/ds/2/52/BLE113_Datasheet-224874.pdf)).

-##Under Development

-The BLE Library is still under heavy development and may have bugs.

-You can add more functionality if you want to look at the [BlueGiga BLE113 Datasheet](http://www.bluegiga.com/en-US/products/bluetooth-4.0-modules/ble113-bluetooth--smart-module/documentation/).
-You'll have to make an account on their website.

 Email jon@technical.io with any questions/concerns

 ##Installation
 ```sh
 npm install ble-ble113a
 ```

-If you have Tessel V2 (TM-00-02) or later, you can use module port a, b, or d.
+You can use module port a, b, or d.
 We'll be implementing software uart on port c in the near future.

 ##Examples
 ### Master - Subscribing to updates from a peripheral with known profile (example with bluetooth-enabled multimeter, mooshimeter).